jbloewencolon/Steam-Game-Review-Sentiment-Analysis/README.md

-# The Road to Hades is Paved with Positive Review:
+# The Road to Hades is Paved with Positive Reviews:
 ## Creating a Better Game-Review Sentiment Analyzer
 A Flatiron School Phase 4 Project